boldbi/bold-bi-docs/docs/working-with-data-sources/configuring-custom-attribute.md

 # Configuring Custom Attribute

-Custom attribute is a piece of code that acts like a parameter, which is replaced anywhere in the query varied by the users.
-The attribute name is replaced by the code, which is saved for each user that makes the dashboard to get rendered based on it.
+A custom attribute is a piece of code that functions as a parameter and can be replaced by users in a query.
+The attribute name is replaced by the code, which is saved for each user and used to render the dashboard.

 ## Custom attribute hierarchy

-Custom attribute can be defined in three levels:
+Custom attributes can be defined at three levels:

 1. User level
 2. Group level
 3. Site level

-The user level attribute has high priority than the other levels.
-The group and site level attribute can be override in the user level.
-Also, the site level attribute can be override by the group level attribute.
+The user level attribute takes precedence over the other levels.
+The group and site level attributes can be overridden at the user level.
+Additionally, the group level attribute can override the site level attribute.

 ## User level attribute

-This attribute can be set by the site admin for a user in the user management profile page.
-You can view the attributes inherited from the group and site level in the user’s attribute listing.
+This attribute can be set by the site admin for a user on the user management profile page.
+The user's attribute listing will display the attributes inherited from the group and site levels.

 ![User Level Add Custom Attribute Button](/static/assets/working-with-datasource/custom-attribute/images/custom-attribute-add-button-user-level.png)

 ## Group level attribute

-This attribute can be set by the site admin for a group in the group profile page.
-You can view the attributes inherited from the site level in the group’s attribute listing.
+This attribute can be set by the site admin for a group on the group profile page.
+The group's attribute listing will display the attributes inherited from the site level.

 ![Group Level Add Custom Attribute Button](/static/assets/working-with-datasource/custom-attribute/images/custom-attribute-add-button-group-level.png)

 ## Site level attribute

-This attribute can be set by the UMS admin for a site in the site details page.
+This attribute can be set by the UMS admin for a site on the site details page.

 ![Site Level Add Custom Attribute Button](/static/assets/working-with-datasource/custom-attribute/images/custom-attribute-add-button-tenant-level.png)

 ## Adding custom attribute

-Attributes are name-value pairs that are associated with users, groups, and the sites (tenants).
+Attributes are name-value pairs associated with users, groups, and sites (tenants).

 ![Custom Attribute Window](/static/assets/working-with-datasource/custom-attribute/images/add-custom-attribute.png#width=65%)

-Name – Name of the attribute.
+Name – The name of the attribute.

-Value – Value of the attribute.
+Value – The value of the attribute

-Description – Explaining the purpose for this attribute.
+Description – An explanation of the purpose of this attribute.

-Encrypt – Store it as encrypted one in database and the value will be shown as dots in the grid.
+Encrypt – Option to store the attribute as encrypted in the database, with the value displayed as dots in the grid.

 ## Applying custom attribute for different users

-Let us consider for the user **James** has the custom attribute value is configured as **Sectors IN ('Industrial', 'Traffic')** with the attribute name as **Sector**.
+Let's consider the user **James** with the custom attribute value configured as **Sectors IN ('Industrial', 'Traffic')** and the attribute name as **Sector**.

 ![Use custom attribute for user James](/static/assets/working-with-datasource/custom-attribute/images/custom-attribute-user-James.png#width=50%)

-For the user **Christ** , has the custom attribute value is configured as **Sectors IN ('Residential', 'Commercial')** with the attribute name as **Sector**.
+For the user **Christ**, the custom attribute value is configured as **Sectors IN ('Residential', 'Commercial')** with the attribute name as **Sector**.

 ![Use custom attribute for user Christ](/static/assets/working-with-datasource/custom-attribute/images/custom-attribute-user-Christ.png#width=50%)

 ## Uses of custom attribute
-The custom attribute can be used in the following areas:
+Custom attributes can be used in the following areas:

 1. Custom Query.
 2. Web Connection window.

 ### 1. Custom Query
-The custom attribute can be used in custom query by manually providing the required custom attribute name in code view using syntax.
+Custom attributes can be used in a custom query by manually providing the required custom attribute name in the code view using the syntax:

 Syntax: `${{:AttributeName}}`

 ![Use custom attribute in code view](/static/assets/working-with-datasource/custom-attribute/images/custom-attribute-in-code-view.png)

-Here, created a simple dashboard for **James**, the data is retrieved based on the condition for the column `Sectors` as given in the custom attribute **Sectors**.
+Here, a simple dashboard is created for **James**, and the data is retrieved based on the condition for the column `Sectors` as given in the custom attribute **Sectors**.

 ![Sample Dashboard for user James](/static/assets/working-with-datasource/custom-attribute/images/custom-attribute-sample-dashboard-James.png)